 - Booking after major holidays – everyone likes to visit Vegas during the holidays, including New Year’s Eve.
 Those are some of the most expensive times to stay on the Strip, so by staying during a fairly “dead” week, we saved a bunch of money!

-- Looking up deals online – By visiting this Vegas deals site, we were able to book rooms at the Bellagio and received a $75 room credit per room.
+- Looking up deals online – There are many Vegas deals site.
+We were able to book rooms at the Bellagio and received a $75 room credit per room.

 In this hypothetical budget, staying in Vegas for one weekend with a total $500 budget, you could stay at one of the following hotels depending on how much you want to splurge.